Trading Glass

 • "What's my trigger and what's my abort signal?"

-The more emotion you pre-process, the less you react during the actual trade.
+The more emotion you pre-process, the less you react during the live trade.
+This is not the same as suppressing emotion — it's giving each likely emotion a pre-assigned response.

 Final Thought